TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 In addition, we may use Information from or concerning you or your computer or device to facilitate the delivery of content or advertisements that we believe may be of interest to you, or to communicate with you about new or existing products and services or special offers.
 For example, we may periodically send promotional materials or notifications related to our products and services to the email address associated with your account.

-Gigaomâ€™s Use of Cookies
+Gigaom’s Use of Cookies

-Gigaom may place â€œcookiesâ€ on your computer or device that may contain anonymous Information that is associated with you.
+Gigaom may place “cookies” on your computer or device that may contain anonymous Information that is associated with you.
 Cookies are small text files a website uses to recognize users, and are typically placed on your hard disk by a web server.
 Cookies contain information that can later be read by a web server in the domain (here, Gigaom) that issued the cookie to you or that, in some cases, can be read by a third party domain.

 Our cookies may record Information about your use of Gigaom so that we can provide a continuous and more personalized experience for you, including for one or more of the following purposes: to help identify visitors. assess usage patterns. identify preferences. control the display of ads. diagnose problems with our servers. gather demographic information. analyze trends and usage patterns. conduct research. deliver editorial content. record registration and personalized information. and otherwise administer Gigaom products and services.